kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=%60](./images/Directory_IPA_Comparison.png)

-There's a couple important items to take note of:
+There are a few important items to take note of:

 - The assets catalog in Xcode named **Assets.xcassets** will turn into the **Assets.car** file in the IPA.
 This file's job is to hold resources specific to different scales, size classes, and devices.
 - Check out the sizes of each of the bundles.
 Notice the **SC_Map.bundle** is over 130 MB!